ge0metrics/MacroPad-Arcade/README.md

 - Wack - A - Mole implementation

 # Issues
-- Simon Says sequence sometimes inconsistent seemingly when the same key is picked for the sequence twice in a row
-- Simon Says shows "You Lose..." sequence even when the correct keys were pressed
 - Simon Says menu does not work after "You Lose..." sequence